 At-home detox has become popular over the years.
 While it is usually possible to make significant strides in overcoming alcohol, nicotine, or caffeine addiction with appropriate support, the dangers of detoxing at home without professional supervision can result in major health complications — or even death.

-When an addiction sufferer recognizes that they have a problem, the door to treatment and lasting wellness is opened.
+When an addiction sufferer recognizes that they have a problem, the door to treatment and lasting wellness opens.
 However, the urge to detox at home can sometimes be an outgrowth of addictive behavior.
 It can also indicate that the sufferer’s guilt related to the addiction has not been adequately addressed and may impair decision-making.

 Why It Is Dangerous to Detox at Home